ashanoulu/helsinki_city_bike_app/Rest_API/demo/README.md

 Follow the below URL -

     http://${your_host}:${port}/api/v1/swagger-ui/index.html#/

+#### DB Performance Improve
+Indexed 'return_station_id' and 'departure_station_id' in journey table, since these columns are using to calculate statistics.
+Indexed 'station_id' column in station table, since all select operations run based on this.

 #### Architecture
 In this application, I followed MVC high level architecture by adding a service layer.
 Mainly you can find there are four groups